 What Happened to the Mouse?: The Grim Reaper advises Danny to use the other half of the ticket to bring Jack Slater back to his movie, and then walks out.
 Does the Reaper keep the first half of the ticket and use it to return to The Seventh Seal from which he was accidentally taken from?
 The movie doesn't tell us.

 The ticket fell on the ground outside the arthouse theatre shortly before a stampede and was presumably lost.
 Death never had it, it just affected his theatre long enough to get him out.

 When Dimensions Collide: Although Jack Slater loses his action-hero resistance to pain when he visits the real world, Death is not so restricted, apparently carrying the laws of his home reality with him.
 Perhaps because in his home universe Jack is only an exceptionally athletic man, while Death is a powerful supernatural being by the standards of his universe.

-Why Don't You Just Shoot Him?: Lampshaded and inverted when John Practice turns against Jack; Daniel's explanation of this trope is long enough for the bad guys to get the drop on him as well. ("You ain't no genius yourself, kid.")
+Why Don't You Just Shoot Him?: Lampshaded and inverted when John Practice turns against Jack; Danny's explanation of this trope is long enough for the bad guys to get the drop on him as well. ("You ain't no genius yourself, kid.")

 Danny: (to Jack) I don't see you coming up with ideas.